SparkyTruck/deepmd-jax/README.md

 pip install flax optax jax-md
 pip install matplotlib
 ```
+Remember to activate the conda environment before submitting slurm jobs.

 ## Tips for working on Perlmutter
 - ```pip install gpustat``` to monitor GPU usage.
 Use ```hostname``` to check which login node you're at.
 Use nested ssh to jump to the desired node.